£70 per session for individuals, £100 for couples. The first session is paid upfront through the booking system, then I invoice monthly in arrears.

 No. The first session is a full paid session.

-That anxiety you're feeling about reaching out to a stranger, about whether you'll be able to talk, about whether this will actually help - that's not something to be managed away before we start.
-That's exactly what we need to work with.
+That anxiety you're feeling about reaching out - that's not something to manage away before we start.
+It's part of what we need to work with.
+A consultation call smooths over the discomfort that's actually worth paying attention to.

 How do I know if I need therapy?